 IMPACT/POLICY ANALYSIS

 Land Use Compatibility

 The proposed City R-3 (Residential Single-family - 3) zoning district would allow land uses that are compatible with the general character of the area.

 GSO2040 Comprehensive Plan Policies

-The property in question is outside of the GSO2040 Future Land Use Map.
-However, the requested City R-3 (Residential Single-family - 3) zoning district would allow uses that are generally consistent with those currently on the property and described in the Residential future land use designation.
+The GSO2040 Future Land Use Map designates the subject property as Commercial.
+The requested City R-3 (Residential Single-family - 3) zoning district would allow uses that are generally consistent with those described in the Commercial future land use designation.
 The GSO2040 Future Built Form Map designates this location as Urban General.
 The subject property is located in Growth Tier 1 of the Growth Tiers Map.

-City Council Public Hearing

-Page 3 of 6

-February 20, 2024

 GSO2040 Written Policies:

-Filling In Our Framework - How we arrange our land uses for where we live, work, attend school, shop and enjoy our free time can create a more vibrant and livable Greensboro. - Goal C - People choose to live in Greensboro because every neighborhood is safe and has convenient access to first-rate schools, services, shopping, parks, and community facilities. - Strategy 2 Invest in building and maintaining quality, accessible public recreation centers, libraries, neighborhood park facilities and other services to sustain livable neighborhoods.
-Creating Great Places - Creating interesting and attractive places and vibrant public spaces in neighborhoods, across Greensboro, in downtown and with our historic resources. - Goal A - Greensboro's citywide network of unique neighborhoods offer residents of all walks of life a variety of quality housing choices - Strategy 2 - Meet housing needs and desires with a sufficient and diverse supply of housing products, prices and locations.
+Filling In Our Framework - How we arrange our land uses for where we live, work, attend school, shop and enjoy our free time can create a more vibrant and livable Greensboro. - Goal C - People choose to live in Greensboro because every neighborhood is safe and has convenient access to first-rate schools, services, shopping, parks, and community facilities. - Creating Great Places - Creating interesting and attractive places and vibrant public spaces in neighborhoods, across Greensboro, in downtown and with our historic resources. - Goal A - Greensboro's citywide network of unique neighborhoods offer residents of all walks of life a variety of quality housing choices. - Strategy 3 Work towards providing housing for all residents of Greensboro.
 GSO2040 Map Policies: